CHAMPIONING LOCAL ACTORS

 PARTNERING WITH LOCAL ORGANIZATIONS

-We work in close collaboration with leading agencies across more than 22 countries over 15 years, allowing us to develop strong and diverse multidisciplinary partnerships.
+We have worked in close collaboration with leading local NGOs across more than 24 countries since 2008, developing strong and diverse multidisciplinary partnerships.

 From 2010 to 2020, Street Child supported local level organizations to secure $1M+ in further funding.
 This included institutional and philanthropic funding and introduced local level organizations to influential funders including Comic Relief, the UK Government's Foreign, Commonwealth & Development Office, and the United Nations Children's’ Fund.
 Our significant support in this area has resulted in substantial increases in their capacity to fundraise.